armanriazi/refi/docs/article.md

 “ReFi stands for Regenerative Finance and refers to a large-scale financial system that operates in a non-extractive way.
 A portion of the value generated and transferred flows back to the planet, and climate-positive actions become financially rewarding.” - Toucan protocol[^35]

-“ReFi stands for Regenerative Finance, and it broadly relates to a movement aiming to use finance as a way to support regenerative and restorative outcomes in social, environmental, and economic systems.” - ReFiDAO[^36]
+ReFi stands for Regenerative Finance, and it broadly relates to a movement aiming to use finance as a way to support regenerative and restorative outcomes in social, environmental, and economic systems[^36].

 <figure markdown>
 ![Carbon Markets Initiative](https://armanriazi.github.io/refi/assets/attachments/impact.png){ width=400 height=200 align=center }